-Our own continent is packed with endless sights to discover
+Our cruises to Europe in 2024 are packed with sights to discover

-These are some of the ports that you can visit when sailing with us to the Continent
+These are some of the ports that you can visit when sailing with us on our European cruises from the UK

 From La Pallice, visit the ‘White City’ of La Rochelle.
 This is French café culture at its best, with plenty of outside spaces to enjoy.

 The city is surrounded by 14th-century towers guarding the historic harbour, or venture into the old town with its arcaded walkways and Renaissance architecture.

 This Galician fishing port is perfectly placed to visit Santiago de Compostela.

 This ancient pilgrimage site is one of Spain’s finest old cities – a treasure trove of Romanesque, Gothic and Baroque buildings.

 The most famous is the beautiful 11th-century cathedral, said to enshrine the bones of St James the Apostle.

 An ancient shipbuilding port, Bibao is the gateway to visiting the Guggenheim Museum, one of the largest museums in Spain.

 It houses a huge collection of mid-20th century and contemporary art with works from Mark Rothko, Yves Klein and Jean-Michel Basquiat.
 Even the building itself is a modern work of art, clad in glass, titanium and limestone.